HAND SURGERY

 4.2.1 Selection of Training Centres

-The Hand Surgery PFET Committee will receive applications from Training Centres with the capacity to provide appropriate training according to the following criteria.
+The Hand Surgery PFET Committee will receive applications from Training Centres with the capacity to provide appropriate training in accordance with the following criteria:

-a.
-The institution(s) in which the position is located must have a defined unit including a designated supervisor, with the capacity to satisfy the demands of the curriculum and the objectives of the PFET Programme.
+- The institution(s) in which the position is located must have a defined hand unit or craft group with the capacity to meet the requirements of the curriculum and the objectives of the PFET Program.

 The training centre must provide the following facilities and resources: